Some of the most Frequently Asked Questions from our customers. If your question is not covered below, feel free to contact us via e-mail.

 The construction of Emerald Guitars has evolved over the years, but essentially the basic concept of construction has remained the same since Alistair developed his one-piece construction concept back in 1999.
 The guitars are moulded using our unique monocoque moulding system which allows us to create the entire guitar in one complex moulding process.

-The neck, body, top, bridge and fretboard are all created at the same time in the mould with overlapping fibres running between all surfaces meaning there are no joins that can ever fail and the lack of joints means the entire guitar is free’er to vibrate making it more resonant and responsive.
-This is phenomena that you will feel just as much as hear.
+The neck, body and top are all created at the same time in the mould with overlapping fibres running between all surfaces meaning there are no joins that can ever fail and the lack of joints means the entire guitar is free’er to vibrate making it more resonant and responsive.
+This is a phenomena that you will feel just as much as hear.

 We have many secrets built into the MMS technology so we don’t talk too much about the specifics of the process, but rest assured its the most accurate, efficient and repeatable system to produce a guitar in existence, yet we are constantly tweaking the process to make it even better and increase the quality of our guitars.